iainctduncan/scheme-for-pd/README.md

 thesis project, but forking is most welcome if it's useful to you.
 I am happy to discuss improvements and take contributions if they make sense.

+## Credits and License
-Scheme for Pd was created by Iain C T Duncan.
+Scheme for Pd was created by Iain C T Duncan, 2021

 s7 Scheme was created by Bill Schottstaedt.